 The primary intention of The Way Home farm on Cortes Island is to provide a Loving space that is supportive of people who are choosing to live their lives as human beings rather than as persons doing.

-The secondary intentions are to: learn to interact with each other from an inner state of Love; live in harmony with people, nature, and the spirit realms; and, prepare individuals to be able to hold a Loving space for others.
+This includes: guiding and supporting people in raising their level of awareness; learning to interact with each other from an inner state of Love; living in harmony with people, nature, and the spirit realms; and, preparing individuals to be able to hold a Loving space for others.

 Visiting the Farm

 We are open to short and long-term visitors from the middle of April through to the end of October every year.
-We welcome anyone who shares the intention to shift from living a conditioned existence (as a person doing ) to living the life they incarnated to live (as a human being).
-You will be invited to participate in farm life, practice living from Love, learn your soul lessons, fulfill your soul purpose, partake in the evening communal meal, and attend the facilitated sharing circles and other sessions.
+We welcome anyone who shares the intention to raise their level of awareness.
+During your stay with us, you will be invited to participate in farm life, practice living from Love, learn your soul lessons, fulfill your soul purpose, partake in the evening communal meal, and attend the facilitated sharing circles and other sessions.

 Journey to Date

-We have completed our first three seasons (April to October) on the farm and have learned so much.
+We are nearing the completion of five seasons (April to October) on the farm and have learned so much.
 Our primary lesson has been to let go of our desires for what the space is to be, and to instead allow Love to shape it.

 The farm is 12 acres and has: a house with 2 guest bedrooms and a communal bathroom; a guest ‘suite’; a communal kitchen; a yurt as a sacred space; a seasonal wall tent; camping areas; a pond; a water storage system; an orchard; a barn; a chicken coop; a greenhouse; a workshop; and, an organic garden.
 It is also has a small ceremonial stone circle.
 It feels like a little piece of heaven to us.

-However, our main lessons have been around creating a Loving space and communal living.
-We made many mistakes in our first three seasons and have captured the lessons from those mistakes in the downloadable document titled ‘Lessons Learned – Creating a Loving Space‘.
+Our main lessons so far have been around creating a Loving space and communal living.
+We have made many mistakes in our five seasons and intend to learn our lessons from those mistakes.

 We are growing greens, peas, corn, asparagus, zucchini, cucumber, potatoes, and much more.
 The herb garden has been started and there are over 50 fruit trees plus a variety of berry bushes.
 We have also built a greenhouse and have winter lettuce.